Religion of the Indus Valley Civilisation: Swastika seals

 The swastika is a symbol sacred to multiple Indian religions – Hinduism, Buddhism and Jainism.
 Since the icon has been located in IVC artifacts, a continuum has been posited by a few scholars but it is a fringe view – Possehl finds such suppositions to be not "sound".
 Jonathan Mark Kenoyer notes that these artifacts were utilized by political and religious leaders of the subcontinent to claim ties of Hinduism with IVC.

-IVC Swastikas were primarily engraved in button (and square) seals.
+IVC swastikas were primarily engraved in button (and square) seals.
 Manabu Koiso and other scholars classify the signs as "geometric motifs" (Note: Other "geometric motifs" include concentric circles, knots, and stars.); these types became extremely predominant at the end of the Mature Harappan Phase and the relative sizing of these seals might have reflected socio-economic, political, and religious hierarchy.
-E. C. L. During Caspers found the Swastika Seals to have served "mercantile purposes" in certain trade routes; Gregory Possehl has separately documented relevant trade-circulation.
-Kenoyer notes the IVC Swastika to be an abstract "decorative motif" that might have reflected contemporary ideology; he also posits a possible usage in trade – the seals either denoted the owners involved in a commercial transaction or were proto-bureaucratic certifications.
+E. C. L. During Caspers found the swastika seals to have served "mercantile purposes" in certain trade routes; Gregory Possehl has separately documented relevant trade-circulation.
+Kenoyer notes the IVC swastika to be an abstract "decorative motif" that might have reflected contemporary ideology; he also posits a possible usage in trade – the seals either denoted the owners involved in a commercial transaction or were proto-bureaucratic certifications.

 Overall, the precise purpose of these seals in the IVC continues to remain inconclusive but it is unlikely that they served any religio-ritualistic purpose.
 Also, the swastika had developed in multiple cultures of the world contemporaneous to or even pre-dating the IVC.
 Since the swastika has been recorded in early Andronovo culture, the roots of the Hindu swastika might easily lie in the Indo-Aryan migrations.

 Other peculiar seals

 Kalibangan cylinder seal, with horned human-tiger, and two nude men fighting over a woman.
-Indus Valley Civilization.
+Indus Valley Civilisation.
+The seal share remarkable similarity with the Sunda and Upasunda episode mentioned in Mahabharat.

 Most Indus seals depict a single animal, without obvious narrative meaning.
 Several are more complex, with possible symbolic designs, as well as human or semi-human figures in action.

 A bull-man or bull-woman, equipped with hooves, a tail and large horns, can be seen fighting a fantastic horned beast.
 Men can be seen hiding in trees from tigers, another fighting two tigers at a time in a motif reminiscent of the Master of animals.

 The Kalibangan cylinder seal also depicts a human-tiger (in this case graphically represented by a human with horns to whom the body of a tiger is adjoined), with two nude men fighting over a woman, reminiscent of Mesopotamian cylinder seals such as those depicting goddess Ishtar.

 Unicorns emerging from a tree trunk.
 Mohenjo-daro.

 Unicorn emerging from a star-shaped object.
 Mohenjo-daro.

 Bull-man or bull-woman fighting a horned beast.

 Man in a tree seating on a branch, while a tiger looks up at him.
 Mohenjo-daro.